-Figure 2A-B. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) from wastewater treatment plants (WWTP) in eThekwini, (A-B) and uMgungundlovu Metro (C), Kwa-Zulu Natal Province during epidemiological weeks 1-51, 2021 and week 14, 2022.
+Figure 2A-B. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) from wastewater treatment plants (WWTP) in eThekwini, (A-B) and uMgungundlovu Metro (C), Kwa-Zulu Natal Province during epidemiological weeks 1-51, 2021 and week 16, 2022.
 The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be made for specimens tested in the same laboratory.

-The SARS-CoV-2 levels have increased in eThekwini metro: two successive increases were observed between weeks 13 and 14 at the central WWTP.
-An increase of up to 2 log copies was also observed at the Northern WWTP.
+The high levels of SARS-CoV-2 at the central WWTP in eThekwini metro have remained stable.
+An increase of up to 2 log copies was also observed at the Northern WWTP in week 14, requiring recent results.
 Therefore, the authorities should continue to promote vaccination and non-pharmaceutical interventions in all areas.